IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: Additional design and implementation details

-\textbf{Single app:} The Typewrite (Single App) benchmark~\cite{langchain-typewriter-1} tasks an LLM-based system with replicating a given string using a single typewriting app.
+Typewrite (Single App) benchmark~\cite{langchain-typewriter-1} tasks an LLM-based system to replicate a given string using a single typewriting app.
 This benchmark is used to evaluate \llmsys's ability to handle queries requiring a single app.